Round0000/eleventy-is-cool/documentation/Getting started.md

 > .njk files are related to Nunjucks, a template language that works quite well with Eleventy.
 Many other are compatible with Eleventy, see [documentation on 11ty template languages](https://www.11ty.dev/docs/languages/).

-Insert the html boilrerplate into the `base.njk` file.
+Insert the html boilerplate into the `base.njk` file.
 You can copy-paste the following code or use Emmet's `!` shortcut to set it up.

+📂 *`src/_includes/base.njk`*
 ```
 <!DOCTYPE html>
 <html lang="en">